3mdeb/news-and-ideas/post.md

 We will use `alias` for all keywords which work on URL.
 All sessions should be closed using keyword `Delete All Sessions`.
-Next we need header, which should be sent with request.
+Next we need a header, which should be sent with request.
 One of the methods for creating header looks like:

 ```
 Create Dictionary Content-Type=application/json Accept=application/json
 ```

 Good trick is assigning headers to variable.
-To check the value of GPIO, specual GET method is prepared.
-Documentation tells:
+To check the value of GPIO, special GET method is prepared.
+Documentation [https://github.com/projectweekend/Pi-GPIO-Server#read-a-single-pin](https://github.com/projectweekend/Pi-GPIO-Server#read-a-single-pin)
+tells:

 ```
 Read a single pin